rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 In your *src/lib.rs* file, replace the existing `mod network` and `mod client` definitions with this one that has the `client` module as an inner module of `network`.
-Now we have the functions `network::connect` and `network::client::connect`: again, the two functions named `connect` don't conflict with each other since they're in different namespaces.
+Now we have the functions `network::connect` and `network::client::connect`: again, the two functions named `connect` don’t conflict with each other since they’re in different namespaces.

 In this way, modules form a hierarchy.
 The contents of `src/lib.rs` are at the topmost level, and the submodules are at lower levels.
-Here's what the organization of our example from Listing 7-1 looks like when thought of this
+Here’s what the organization of our example from Listing 7-1 looks like when thought of this
 way: